decentraland/adr/docs/ADR-49-signed-fetch-v2.md

 #### 4.2 ContentType

-> Required if: the request includes some body content it *MUST* be prensent, otherwise it *MUST* be omitted
+> Required if: the request includes some body content it *MUST* be present, otherwise it *MUST* be omitted

 Indicate the original [Media Type](https://developer.mozilla.org/en-US/docs/Glossary/MIME_type) of the resource.